Sigma model on a squashed sphere with a Wess-Zumino term: Discussion of results

 The unstable fixed point survives for large $k$ as long as $q_4>-9/2$, which is satisfied if the value given in \cite{KetovEtAl3Loop1990} is correct.
 What is more, given $q_4<0$, there is a second fixed point which is stable in the IR and first appears at three loops.

 Although these three-loop results are only for $\kappa=0$, let us consider what this might imply about the $\kappa>0$ behavior.
-As seen in Figure \ref{Fig2loop}, at the order of two loops, all RG trajectories above the second separatrix flow to strong coupling in the IR.
+As seen in Fig. \ref{Fig2loop}, at the order of two loops, all RG trajectories above the second separatrix flow to strong coupling in the IR.
 Now given there is an IR stable fixed point that appears at three loops, it is very tempting to conjecture that the new stable fixed point at three loops lies at the end of a new third separatrix, above which all trajectories flow to strong coupling in the UV.
 If the pattern continues, at each loop order there could be a new separatrix and a new fixed point at $\kappa=0$, alternating between IR stable and unstable.

-But of course, this is a shaky argument since not even the unstable fixed point at $\kappa=0$ appearing at two loops has been proven to exist outside of perturbation theory.
+Needless to say, this is a shaky argument since not even the unstable fixed point at $\kappa=0$ appearing at two loops has been proven to exist outside of perturbation theory.
 Given the value of $q_4$ in \cite{KetovEtAl3Loop1990}, the three loop correction only shifts the fixed point value $\eta_0$ by a numerically small amount, but the correction is also of order $k^{1/3}$.
 To investigate this it might be useful to go beyond perturbation theory in $k^{-1}$, and compare to conformal perturbation theory about the WZNW CFT at higher orders in $g_\eta, g_\kappa$.

 To summarize, in this paper we studied a two-dimensional field theory which is a deformation of the $SU(2)$ WZNW model that explicitly breaks one of the two $SU(2)$ global symmetries in the UV.
 The RG flow is partitioned by separatrices.
 Below the first separatrix, all trajectories flow in the UV to the weak-coupling fixed point of the $CP^1$ sigma model coupled to a massless fermion or Stueckelberg field.
-Above the first separatrix, to lowest order all trajectories appear to flow to a Landau pole in the UV, but as higher loops are added these trajectories appear to instead flow to new `asymptotically safe' non-trivial fixed points.
+Above the first separatrix, to lowest order all trajectories appear to flow to a Landau pole in the UV, but as higher loops are added these trajectories appear to instead flow to new ``asymptotically safe" non-trivial fixed points.
 Demonstrating the non-perturbative existence of these fixed points, and the question of what CFT they correspond to is still an open question.